 Rationale

 Assessment is an integral part of teaching and learning.
-The purpose is to identify students’ strengths and to build on their needs , helping students to learn and grow at the appropriate pace, as set out in their learning, through informed and detailed planning .
-This assessment policy is designed to reflect and support the philosophy and objectives of St. George International School and Preschool.
+The purpose is to identify students’ strengths and to build on their needs, helping students to learn and grow at the appropriate pace, as set out in their learning, through informed and detailed planning.
+This assessment policy is designed to reflect and support the philosophy and objectives of St. George International School and Preschool (SGISP).

 Language is not a determiner for overall progress but should be seen as a potential barrier to explaining and interpreting taught methods and therefore may have an impact on both formative and summative assessment.

-Differentiation is the process by which curriculum objectives, teaching methods, assessment methods and learning activities are planned to cater for the learning needs of the individual student.
+Differentiation and adaptive teaching are processes by which curriculum objectives, teaching methods, assessment methods and learning activities are planned to cater for the learning needs of the individual student.
 To provide for this basic entitlement, students in the same group must have learning opportunities matched to their particular needs and teaching must take into account the differences in learner characteristics.
 This in turn requires flexible planning, careful assessment and the provision of a variety of approaches to learning and teaching.
 Mixed ability teaching implies that all abilities must be catered for when planning a lesson.
-Assessment must be fair and considered in-line with the school’s differentiation approach to teaching.
+Assessment must be fair and considered in-line with the school’s differentiation and adaptive teaching approaches to teaching.

 St. George International School and Preschool uses a variety of assessment techniques in order to meet taught objectives.
-All students in the Primary School are be assessed in line with the school’s requirements.
+Assessment at St. George International School and Preschool must be understood since it is a critical tool to inform current and future teaching and learning.
+All students in the Primary School and KS0 are assessed in line with the school’s requirements.

 Examples of assessment terminology used: